fdeblasio/pokeemerald-expansion/README.md

 ## Future Hacks
 Once this base is done, potential hacks that can be built on top of it With binary hacks, some Pokemon had things hardcoded in their species spot (Nidorans' gender not showing up if it wasn't nicknamed, Unown's forms, Shedinja having 1 HP, Spinda's spots).
 Now that the code is editable, potentially mess around with some of it.
 Like a hack where the starter is Shedinja at catching is disabled (disable shinies!) but even though Shedinja still has a base 1 stat, it'll do the normal stat calculation

+## TODO Tomorrow
+- Mauville Gym
+- Find way to get both bikes?
+- Route 111 South/Winstrate
+- Trainer Hill
+    Remove TMs as prizes
+- Route 118 West
+    Move Good Rod to west side?
+Would need to go back and find all routes with water and update Good Rod encounters